 Slightly under the radar with all of the culture, scenery, and food of its surrounding neighbours, Sri Lanka has so much to offer and experience in the south of Asia.
-Our Flightie Isabelle Pare visited this beautiful country with On The Go Tours and fell in love.
+Our Flightie Isabelle Pare visited this beautiful country and fell in love with it.
 Here are 5 reasons why you’ll fall in love with Sri Lanka, too.

 1. The Scenery